magento/devdocs/guides/v2.0/extension-dev-guide/prepare/lifecycle.md

 #### Data Installation Phase

-The data installation phase occurs only after your module has completed the Schema Installation, Schema Upgrade, and Schema Recurring phases.
+The data installation phase occurs only after your module has completed the schema installation, schema upgrade, and schema recurring phases.
 The purpose of this phase is to add initial data to the database for your module.

 During this phase, the `install` function will be executed in the `InstallData` class implementing the `Magento\Framework\Setup\InstallDataInterface`: